hshanka/spring-petclinic/readme.md

 Instead of kicking off builds manually, we would want to trigger the Jenkins pipeline on each code commit.

 ### 2. Email build results to DevSecOps teams
-This provides immediate visibility to important items like vulnerability scanresults so the team can prioritize and expedite remediation.
+This provides immediate visibility to important items like vulnerability scan results so the team can prioritize and expedite remediation.

 ### 3. Push results into an SRE observability dashboard
-If DevOps/SRE teams use an observabililty solution like Grafana, Chronosphere or others, push the build logs and metrics into these solutions for immeediate visibility and actionability.
+If DevOps/SRE teams use an observability solution like Grafana, Chronosphere or others, push the build logs and metrics into these solutions for immediate visibility and actionability.